Depart home for Lima, Peru

 Keep an eye out for pink dolphins on the Yarapa, then participate in a home-hosted cooking class

 Our last full day is one of our most diverse.
-Unforgettable Moment: We’ll spend the morning swimming the pristine waters of the Yarapa River, home to the famous pink Amazon dolphin.
+We’ll spend the morning swimming the pristine waters of the Yarapa River, home to the famous pink Amazon dolphin.
 Keep your eyes on the surrounding waters — according to Amazonian legend, pink dolphins possess the power to turn into humans and steal the most attractive people from surrounding villages!
 In the afternoon, we’ll learn about local food during a home-hosted Amazonia cooking class, followed by a tasting.
 Interacting with locals while enjoying some local treats will make the perfect coda to our journey.
 That is, unless you choose to add yet another unforgettable experience to your adventure: our Cusco and Machu Picchu extension.

 Please note: Depending on river currents and weather conditions, some departures may not have the opportunity to swim, and will explore the river via skiff instead.